rmathr/shopping-cart/README.md

 Here're some of the project's best features:

-*   Add remove and change the quantity of products from the shopping cart.
+*   Add, remove and change the quantity of products from the shopping cart.
 *   Filter products by different categories